Fifty (film)

 Fifty is a 2015 Nigerian romantic drama film, directed by Biyi Bandele and released on 18 December 2015.

 Plot

-Fifty captures few pivotal days of four women at the pinnacle of their careers.
-Tola, Elizabeth, Maria and Kate are four friends forced at midlife to take inventory at their personal lives, while juggling career and family against the backdrops of the neighbourhoods of Lagos.
+Fifty captures a few pivotal days of four women at the pinnacle of their careers.
+Tola, Elizabeth, Maria, and Kate are four friends forced at midlife to take inventory of their personal lives while juggling career and family against the backdrops of the neighbourhoods of Lagos.

 Tola is a reality TV star whose marriage to lawyer Kunle never stood a chance thanks to an invidious family secret.
 Elizabeth is a celebrated obstetrician whose penchant for younger men has estranged her from her daughter.
-Maria, a forty nine-year old has an affair with a married man that results in an unexpected pregnancy and Kate's battle with a life-threatening illness has plugged her into religious obsession.
+Maria, a forty-nine-year-old, has an affair with a married man that results in an unexpected pregnancy, and Kate's battle with a life-threatening illness has plugged her into religious obsession.